SunTzunami/Transience_animation_PyArcade/README.md

 # Transience Animation

+## Preview

 ![Preview](Demo/preview.gif)

 An attempt at making an animation of one of my favourite anime characters- Uchiha Itachi.
 I made this by using the Python Arcade framework.
 I've used a track called Feather by Nujabes as the background music.
-I made all the sprites and the backgrounds from scratch.
+I designed all the sprites and the backgrounds from scratch.
 This repo stores all the necessary files required to view the animation.
 # To view the animation
 Clone the repo and run Main_long_version.py.
 It'll run flawlessly provided you have Arcade module installed (No other modules are necessary).